-In 2019, Mapua University spent ₱14,575,371 of internal university funds for R&D (amount does not include research funding received from external sources, such as government, funding agencies, etc.).
-The University also published 275 research papers in ISI-index journals.
+In 2020, IPO Schools spent ₱19,590,221.68 of internal university funds for R&D (amount does not include research funding received from external sources, such as government, funding agencies, etc.).
+Among the IPO Schools, Mapua was able published 358 research papers in ISI and/or SCOPUS-indexed journals.
+IPO schools have also taken other measures to improve research output, such as developed an institutional research agenda, revising their Research Incentive Policy, and providing support for presentation of papers in conferences both in the Philippines and abroad.

 Mapua University also serves as an incubator for commercialized research.
 The Universal Structural Health Evaluation and Recording (USHER) System is designed to assess and provide real time status on the structural health of buildings and other structures.
 The USHER system resulted from a research project funded by DOST-PCCEIERD.
-A spin-off company was established under the FASTRAC project, also funded by the DOST-PCCIER, based on the market and technical validation of the USHER project.
+A spin-off company was established under the FASTRAC project, also funded by the DOST-PCCIERD, based on the market and technical validation of the USHER project.
 The Intellectual Property on the USHER system is owned by Mapua (patent is pending), which is then licensed to the spin-off company for commercialization.